Taxonomy of integrable and ground-state solvable models: Jastrow wave functions on graphs and parent Hamiltonians: Quantum Many-body wave functions on Graphs

-The Hilbert space of a many-body system on a graph $\mathcal{G}(V, E)$ is spanned by the set of square-integrable functions \beqa \mathcal{H}_{\mathcal{G}}=L^2(\mathbb{R}^{DN},d\mathbf{r})=\bigotimes_{i\in V}L^2(\mathbb{R}^D,d^Dr_i), \eeqa with $\mathbf{r}=(\vec{r}_i)_{i\in V}$ and $\vec{r}_i = (x_i^1, x_i^2, \cdots, x_i^D)\in\mathbb{R}^D$ denotes the coordinate of the $i$-th particle, i.e., that on the node $i$.
-However, as in the study of conventional Jastrow wavefunctions, it is often convenient to focus on wavefunctions containing only the pairwise product of pair functions, which are not square-integrable.
-The inclusion of one-body functions in the Jastrow ansatz can be justified in the presence of an external potential, and exact identities relating quantum states with and without confinement are known \cite{delcampo20, Beau20, Beau21}.
+The Hilbert space of a many-body system on a graph $\mathcal{G}(V, E)$ is spanned by the set of square-integrable functions \beqa \mathcal{H}_{\mathcal{G}}=L^2(\mathbb{R}^{DN},d\mathbf{r})=\bigotimes_{i\in V}L^2(\mathbb{R}^D,d^Dr_i), \eeqa with $\mathbf{r}=(\vec{r}_i)_{i\in V}$ and $\vec{r}_i = (x_i^1, x_i^2, \cdots, x_i^D) \in \mathbb{R}^D$ denotes the coordinate of the $i$th particle, i.e., that on the node $i$.
+However, as in the study of conventional Jastrow wave functions, it is often convenient to focus on wave functions containing only the pairwise product of pair functions, which are not square integrable.
+The inclusion of one-body functions in the Jastrow ansatz can be justified in the presence of an external potential, and exact identities relating quantum states with and without confinement are known \cite{delcampo20, Beau20, Beau21, Yang22}.
 Similar identities also apply to the corresponding Hamiltonians and their eigenvalues.

 We focus exclusively on interacting systems associated with a connected graph such that a path (correlations) exists between any two vertices (particles).
 In doing so, we exclude mixtures of non-interacting species.
 However, the latter can be accounted for by a straightforward generalization of our construction to disconnected graphs.